 Forensic scientists work hand-in-hand with law enforcement, using advanced scientific techniques to analyze and interpret criminal evidence.
 The National Center for Forensic Science (NCFS) defines forensics as "science exercised in the service of law."
 Common applications of forensic science in crime scene investigation include fingerprint analysis, ballistics, body identification, DNA profiling, and toxicology.

-Leaders in forensic science research typically come to the field with a PhD in a related scientific field.
+Leaders in forensic science research typically come to the field with a PhD in law and criminal justice and related scientific field.
 Chemistry, biochemistry, and computer science are the most common contexts of advanced forensics education.
 A growing number of science PhD programs offer a concentration in forensic analysis.
 Several programs have also developed a dedicated PhD in forensic science.

 Achieving the highest degree in forensics takes vision and dedication.
 Whether you choose to pursue a PhD in analytical chemistry, computer forensics, or forensic science, you can expect a rigorous four to six years of graduate education culminating in original scholarship.
 This guide helps you prepare for a successful academic journey, from defining your research interests to submitting your PhD applications.